 Going through a divorce can be one of the most stressful times in a person’s life.
 The choice to seek marital dissolution can be a difficult decision, especially when child are involved.
 The Los Angeles divorce lawyers at Boyd Law hope to make it easier for you and your children.
 We represent clients in both contested and uncontested divorce.
-At Boyd Law our family law attorneys in Los Angeles listen to you and answer all of your questions.
+At Boyd Law our Los Angeles family law lawyers listen to you and answer all of your questions.
 We will then evaluate your situation and advise you of all your options under the law.
 Our goal is to help make the decisions that protect your legal rights, and that are in the best interests of your family and your children.
 We know there is more going on in your life than just your divorce.
 Ending a marriage is never something we take lightly.
 We strive to get to know you as a person, as an individual, so we can custom tailor an experience you can look back on without regret.
 Change is inevitable, but the stress and anxiety you feel about those changes does not have to be.
 Our skilled legal team works hard everyday to help people going through the difficult legal issues of divorce cope with stress, uncertainty, fear, and the financial issues that come with the territory.

 - We have the experience and broad knowledge base to meet clients’ diverse needs.

 - We keep up with all the latest rules, laws and best practices in Los Angeles divorce law.

 - We use a collaborative effort among our attorneys to take on complex legal issues.

 - We form long-term relationships with our clients, leading to more satisfactory results.

 - We leverage in-house resources to keep divorce cases more efficient for clients.